yjaaidi/Chaos/README.md

 # Chaos
-Chaos is the web service which implements the real-time aspect of Navitia
+Chaos is the web service which can feed [Navitia](https://github.com/CanalTP/navitia) with real-time [disruptions](http://doc.navitia.io/#traffic-reports).
+It can work together with [Kirin](https://github.com/CanalTP/kirin) which can feed [Navitia](https://github.com/CanalTP/navitia) with real-time delays.

 ## Installation